abdulnawab916/hugo-blog-awesome/exampleSite/content/en/posts/love-your-son.md

 I try to live by what my father believed.
 Every single day.
 I love you, Baba.
 And I hope we meet again.

+## Project Evaluation

+Using my own rubric as a guide, I believe my final project meets the expectations of the personal narrative video documentary genre in a meaningful and intentional way.
+At its foundation, the documentary was created as a tribute to my father.
+It’s a deeply personal piece that allowed me to reflect on my identity, not just as a student navigating higher education, but as a son trying to make sense of grief, love, and growth.

+From the start, I aimed to create something that didn’t just tell a story, but invited the viewer into a space of memory and emotion, my very own personal space.
+The emotional arc of the short-film feels authentic and grounded, with each scene intentionally placed to build upon the previous one.
+Nothing feels random or overly curated.
+Every shot, every transition, was chosen to serve the heart of the story.

+When it comes to genre conventions, I made sure to integrate the core elements I had outlined in my rubric.
+Poetic narration helped carry the emotional tone, while ambient sound, visual pacing, and quiet reflective moments supported the storytelling in a more immersive way.
+The tone remains steady throughout, honest, vulnerable, and thoughtful without coming off as performative or self-indulgent.
+I also didn’t want to victimize myself, and wanted to highlight the growth that I had as a person.
+I chose to structure the film around emotional audio rather than a chronological timeline because I wanted the story to feel lived-in rather than explained.
+Each creative choice, from the writing to the editing, was rooted in the goal of emotional resonance.

+I also spent time carefully blending modalities.
+The visuals, voiceover, music, silence, and pacing all interact in ways that are meant to feel natural but intentional.
+Silence, in particular, became a powerful tool, it let certain moments breathe and allowed the emotion to land without interruption.
+Taking that kind of risk, being emotionally open on screen, was challenging, but it also felt necessary.
+That vulnerability is what makes the project feel real and honest.

+Overall, I’m proud of how the project turned out.
+It accomplishes what I set out to do: it tells a story that is personal but also relatable, grounded in lived experience but accessible to others.
+There are always things I could polish, timing, sound levels, maybe some visuals, but at its core, I believe this project is effective in its purpose, aligned with its audience, and most importantly, true to my voice.
+I walked away from this process with more than just a video.
+I walked away with clarity, growth, and a deeper understanding of what it means to tell a story that matters.

+Another component of the project that I am also really proud of, is this site that I have created.
+I blended together my skills of Software Development, writing, and film-creation, all into one.

+## Revised Rubric

+This rubric reflects the creative, technical, and emotional goals of the finished project, including narrative design, audiovisual execution, and integration with a personal portfolio site.

+### Purpose, Growth, and Personal Voice

+- [ ] The documentary communicates a clear emotional purpose grounded in memory, grief, identity, and growth.
+- [ ] The creator maintains a sincere and honest tone throughout without being self-indulgent or overly sentimental.
+- [ ] The film avoids victimization or self-pity, instead highlighting personal transformation and maturity.
+- [ ] The storytelling feels lived-in rather than narrated from a distance; the story invites the viewer into an intimate space.

+### Genre Conventions and Artistic Intent

+- [ ] The project adheres to the core conventions of the personal documentary genre, including poetic narration, emotional pacing, and ambient audio design.
+- [ ] Scenes are structured around emotional beats and audio arcs instead of a traditional linear or chronological plot.
+- [ ] Visual transitions, shot composition, and rhythm support emotional resonance rather than just technical polish.
+- [ ] Silence is used intentionally and powerfully to emphasize reflection, contrast, or emotional gravity.

+### Multimodal Integration and Emotional Impact

+- [ ] Modalities—visuals, narration, music, silence, and pacing—are blended in a way that feels natural and emotionally immersive.
+- [ ] Creative risks are taken with timing, vulnerability, and structure, all of which strengthen the emotional truth of the piece.
+- [ ] Emotional openness and authenticity are treated as artistic tools, not just narrative content.

+### Self-Directed Learning and Interdisciplinary Work

+- [ ] The creator independently applied skills from writing, software development, and filmmaking into a cohesive final product.
+- [ ] A functional and aesthetic website was built to host the film and supporting materials, demonstrating thoughtful presentation and user experience.
+- [ ] The website reflects the tone, design language, and emotional ethos of the film itself, extending the story beyond the video.

+### Technical Execution and Room for Iteration

+- [ ] While not flawless, the documentary demonstrates strong effort and intentionality in editing, sound balancing, and pacing.
+- [ ] Areas for future polish (e.g., smoother transitions, refined sound levels) are acknowledged without detracting from the overall impact.
+- [ ] The project feels complete and coherent, even while leaving space for ongoing growth and creative development.

+---

+*Note: This project was developed with the creative and organizational support of various large language models (LLMs), including ChatGPT.
+These tools were used to help refine structure, generate ideas, and clarify phrasing throughout the writing and planning process.
+All final creative decisions were made by the author.*